BackofenLab/RNAProt/README.md

 ```
 $ rnaprot gt -h
-usage: rnaprot gt [-h] --in str --out str [--gtf str] [--gen str] [--mode {1,2,3}] [--mask-bed str] [--seq-ext int] [--thr float] [--rev-filter] [--max-len int]
+usage: rnaprot gt [-h] --in str --out str [--gtf str] [--gen str] [--mode {1,2,3}] [--mask-bed str]
+                  [--seq-ext int] [--thr float] [--rev-filter] [--max-len int] [--min-len int]
-                  [--min-len int] [--keep-ids] [--allow-overlaps] [--no-gene-filter] [--neg-comp-thr float] [--neg-factor {2,3,4,5}] [--keep-add-neg] [--neg-in str]
+                  [--keep-ids] [--allow-overlaps] [--no-gene-filter] [--neg-comp-thr float]
+                  [--neg-factor {2,3,4,5}] [--keep-add-neg] [--neg-in str] [--shuffle-k {1,2,3}]
-                  [--shuffle-k {1,2,3}] [--report] [--theme {1,2}] [--eia] [--eia-ib] [--eia-n] [--eia-all-ex] [--tr-list str] [--phastcons str] [--phylop str] [--tra]
+                  [--report] [--theme {1,2}] [--eia] [--eia-ib] [--eia-n] [--eia-all-ex] [--tr-list str]
-                  [--tra-codons] [--tra-borders] [--rra] [--str] [--plfold-u int] [--plfold-l int] [--plfold-w int] [--feat-in str] [--feat-in-1h] [--feat-in-norm]
+                  [--phastcons str] [--phylop str] [--tra] [--tra-codons] [--tra-borders] [--rra]
+                  [--str] [--plfold-u int] [--plfold-l int] [--plfold-w int] [--feat-in str]
+                  [--feat-in-1h] [--feat-in-norm]

 optional arguments:
   -h, --help            show this help message and exit
   --gtf str             Genomic annotations GTF file (.gtf or .gtf.gz)
   --gen str             Genomic sequences .2bit file
   --mode {1,2,3}        Define mode for --in BED site extraction.
-(1) Take the center of each site, (2) Take the complete site, (3) Take the upstream end for each site.
+(1) Take the center of each site, (2)
+                        Take the complete site, (3) Take the upstream end for each site.
+Note that
-                        Note that --min-len applies only for --mode 2 (default: 1)
+                        --min-len applies only for --mode 2 (default: 1)
-  --mask-bed str        Additional BED regions file (6-column format) for masking negatives (e.g. all positive RBP CLIP sites)
+  --mask-bed str        Additional BED regions file (6-column format) for masking negatives (e.g. all
+                        positive RBP CLIP sites)
-  --seq-ext int         Up- and downstream sequence extension length of sites (site definition by --mode) (default: 40)
+  --seq-ext int         Up- and downstream sequence extension length of sites (site definition by
+                        --mode) (default: 40)
-  --thr float           Minimum site score (--in BED column 5) for filtering (assuming higher score == better site) (default: None)
+  --thr float           Minimum site score (--in BED column 5) for filtering (assuming higher score ==
+                        better site) (default: None)
-  --rev-filter          Reverse --thr filtering (i.e. the lower the better, e.g. for p-values) (default: False)
+  --rev-filter          Reverse --thr filtering (i.e. the lower the better, e.g. for p-values) (default:
+                        False)
   --max-len int         Maximum length of --in sites (default: 300)
   --min-len int         Minimum length of --in sites (only effective for --mode 2).
-If length < --min-len, take center and extend to --min-len.
-Use uneven numbers for
+If length < --min-
+                        len, take center and extend to --min-len.
+Use uneven numbers for equal up- and
-                        equal up- and downstream extension (default: 21)
+                        downstream extension (default: 21)
   --keep-ids            Keep --in BED column 4 site IDs.
-Note that site IDs have to be unique (default: False)
+Note that site IDs have to be unique (default:
+                        False)
-  --allow-overlaps      Do not select for highest-scoring sites in case of overlapping sites (default: False)
+  --allow-overlaps      Do not select for highest-scoring sites in case of overlapping sites (default:
+                        False)
-  --no-gene-filter      Do not filter positives based on gene coverage (gene annotations from --gtf) (default: False)
+  --no-gene-filter      Do not filter positives based on gene coverage (gene annotations from --gtf)
+                        (default: False)
-  --neg-comp-thr float  Sequence complexity (Shannon entropy) threshold for filtering random negative regions (default: 0.5)
+  --neg-comp-thr float  Sequence complexity (Shannon entropy) threshold for filtering random negative
+                        regions (default: 0.5)
   --neg-factor {2,3,4,5}
-                        Determines number of initial random negatives to be extracted (== --neg-factor n times # positives) (default: 2)
+                        Determines number of initial random negatives to be extracted (== --neg-factor n
+                        times # positives) (default: 2)
-  --keep-add-neg        Keep additional negatives (# controlled by --neg-factor) instead of outputting same numbers of positive and negative sites (default: False)
+  --keep-add-neg        Keep additional negatives (# controlled by --neg-factor) instead of outputting
+                        same numbers of positive and negative sites (default: False)
-  --neg-in str          Negative genomic or transcript sites in BED (6-column format) or FASTA format (unique IDs required).
+  --neg-in str          Negative genomic or transcript sites in BED (6-column format) or FASTA format
+                        (unique IDs required).
 Use with --in BED/FASTA.
-If not set,
+If not set, negatives are
-                        negatives are generated by shuffling --in sequences (if --in FASTA) or random selection of genomic or transcript sites (if --in BED)
+                        generated by shuffling --in sequences (if --in FASTA) or random selection of
+                        genomic or transcript sites (if --in BED)
-  --shuffle-k {1,2,3}   Supply k for k-nucleotide shuffling of --in sequences to generate negative sequences (if no --neg-in supplied) (default: 2)
+  --shuffle-k {1,2,3}   Supply k for k-nucleotide shuffling of --in sequences to generate negative
+                        sequences (if no --neg-in supplied) (default: 2)
-  --report              Output an .html report providing various training set statistics and plots (default: False)
+  --report              Output an .html report providing various training set statistics and plots
+                        (default: False)
   --theme {1,2}         Set theme for .html report (1: palm beach, 2: midnight sunset) (default: 1)

 required arguments:
-  --in str              Genomic or transcript RBP binding sites file in BED (6-column format) or FASTA format.
-If --in FASTA, only --str is supported as additional
+  --in str              Genomic or transcript RBP binding sites file in BED (6-column format) or FASTA
+                        format.
+If --in FASTA, only --str is supported as additional feature.
+If --in
-                        feature.
-If --in BED, --gtf and --gen become mandatory
+                        BED, --gtf and --gen become mandatory
   --out str             Output training data folder (== input folder to rnaprot train)

 additional annotation arguments:
   --eia                 Add exon-intron annotations to genomic regions (default: False)
-  --eia-ib              Add intron border annotations to genomic regions (in combination with --eia) (default: False)
+  --eia-ib              Add intron border annotations to genomic regions (in combination with --eia)
+                        (default: False)
-  --eia-n               Label regions not covered by intron or exon regions as N instead of labelling them as introns (I) (in combination with --eia) (default: False)
+  --eia-n               Label regions not covered by intron or exon regions as N instead of labelling
+                        them as introns (I) (in combination with --eia) (default: False)
-  --eia-all-ex          Use all annotated exons in --gtf file, instead of exons of most prominent transcripts or exon defined by --tr-list.
-Set this and --tr-list will
+  --eia-all-ex          Use all annotated exons in --gtf file, instead of exons of most prominent
+                        transcripts or exon defined by --tr-list.
+Set this and --tr-list will be
-                        be effective only for --tra (default: False)
+                        effective only for --tra (default: False)
-  --tr-list str         Supply file with transcript IDs (one ID per row) for exon-intron labeling (using the corresponding exon regions from --gtf).
-By default, exon
+  --tr-list str         Supply file with transcript IDs (one ID per row) for exon-intron labeling (using
-                        regions of the most prominent transcripts (automatically selected from --gtf) are used (default: False)
+                        the corresponding exon regions from --gtf).
+By default, exon regions of the most
+                        prominent transcripts (automatically selected from --gtf) are used (default:
+                        False)
   --phastcons str       Genomic .bigWig file with phastCons conservation scores to add as annotations
   --phylop str          Genomic .bigWig file with phyloP conservation scores to add as annotations
-  --tra                 Add transcript region annotations (5'UTR, CDS, 3'UTR, None) to genomic and transcript regions (default: False)
+  --tra                 Add transcript region annotations (5'UTR, CDS, 3'UTR, None) to genomic and
+                        transcript regions (default: False)
-  --tra-codons          Add start and stop codon annotations to genomic or transcript regions (in combination with --tra) (default: False)
+  --tra-codons          Add start and stop codon annotations to genomic or transcript regions (in
+                        combination with --tra) (default: False)
-  --tra-borders         Add transcript and exon border annotations to transcript regions (in combination with --tra) (default: False)
+  --tra-borders         Add transcript and exon border annotations to transcript regions (in combination
+                        with --tra) (default: False)
-  --rra                 Add repeat region annotations for genomic or transcript regions retrieved from --gen .2bit (default: False)
+  --rra                 Add repeat region annotations for genomic or transcript regions retrieved from
+                        --gen .2bit (default: False)
-  --str                 Add secondary structure probabilities features (calculate with RNAplfold) (default: False)
+  --str                 Add secondary structure probabilities features (calculate with RNAplfold)
+                        (default: False)
   --plfold-u int        RNAplfold -u parameter value (default: 3)
   --plfold-l int        RNAplfold -L parameter value (default: 50)
   --plfold-w int        RNAplfold -W parameter value (default: 70)
-  --feat-in str         Provide tabular file with additional position-wise genomic region features (infos and paths to BED files) to add
+  --feat-in str         Provide tabular file with additional position-wise genomic region features
+                        (infos and paths to BED files) to add
-  --feat-in-1h          Use one-hot encoding for all additional position-wise features from --feat-in table, ignoring type definitions in --feat-in table (default:
+  --feat-in-1h          Use one-hot encoding for all additional position-wise features from --feat-in
-                        False)
+                        table, ignoring type definitions in --feat-in table (default: False)
-  --feat-in-norm        Normalize feature values (min-max normalization (0..1) of --feat-in features. --feat-in table column 3 information further controls feature
+  --feat-in-norm        Normalize feature values (min-max normalization (0..1) of --feat-in features.
+                        --feat-in table column 3 information further controls feature normalization
-                        normalization (default: False)
+                        (default: False)

 ```

+Note that if genomic or transcript regions are supplied via `--in`, `--gen` and `--gtf` become mandatory.

 #### Prediction set generation